Use Case

 This section provides a use case for adding Glycine max (soybean) to your Persephone database using PersephoneShell.

-To add soybean genomic data you will need to perform the following tasks:
+To add soybean genomic data let's perform the following tasks:

 - Add an Organism